openstack/kolla/doc/CONTRIBUTING.rst

 #.
 Our source code is hosted on `OpenStack Kolla Git`_.
 Bugs should be filed on
    launchpad_.

 #.
-Please follow OpenStack `Gerrit Workflow`_ to to contribute to Kolla.
+Please follow OpenStack `Gerrit Workflow`_ to contribute to Kolla.

 #.
 Note the branch you're proposing changes to. ``master`` is the current focus
    of development.
 Kolla project has a strict policy of only allowing backports